TheodoraNell/Kickstarter-Analysis/README.md

 A Revised *Outcomes vs Funding Goal* chart with converted currency values could be created.
 As previously mentioned [here](https://github.com/TheodoraNell/Kickstarter-analysis#inconsistent-units-across-datapoints), another column could be added to the datasheet with goals converted to USD with current exchange rates in order to recreate the original *Outcomes vs Funding Goal* line graph in [this section](https://github.com/TheodoraNell/Kickstarter-analysis#outcomes-based-on-goals) The values would still be innacurate but the revised chart would partially correct for currencies that typically vary widely from USD.

 Finally, a table showing the relationship between average donations, average number of backers, and outcomes.
 The goal was to provide insight into the success of some of the higher goal ranges.
-It also raises the question of there being different types of backer groups represented: large backer groups making relatively small donations and smaller groups making larger donations.
+It also raises the question of there being different types of backer groups represented: large backer groups making relatively small donations and smaller groups making larger donations. ("Count of Goal" represents how many campaings had that specific goal)
 ![Funding_Goals_vs_Backers_Table](https://user-images.githubusercontent.com/99051640/162849283-e1ae3577-8e26-4d12-be67-c5a03d5731c9.png)